rzuckerm/glotter2/CONTRIBUTING.md

 ## Final Requirements for Contributing

 - Run `make fix` and `make lint` before committing your changes.
-- Fix any linting errors, or add a "ignore" rule to the `ignore` item in the `tool.ruff.` section of `pyproject.toml`.
+- Fix any linting errors, or add an "ignore" rule to the `ignore` item in the `tool.ruff.` section of `pyproject.toml`.
 If you ignore the linting, please be prepared to explain why this is being done.
 Alternatively, you can ignore the linting error by adding something like this to the line in question: